chrisraro/inventory-system/QR_SYSTEM_DEPLOYMENT_GUIDE.md

 - Helper functions for QR code processing

 #### 2. Test the Complete Flow
-1. Navigate to `/qr-scanner`
+1. Navigate to `/add-item` or `/stock-movements`
-2. Scan a QR code (or use manual input)
+2. Use the embedded QR scanner to scan a QR code (or use manual input)
-3. For new QR codes: Click "Add Product"
+3. For new QR codes: Add product information
-4. Create product with auto-generated LPG-prefix ID
+4. Create product with QR code as primary key
 5. Test stock movements with the new product

 #### 3. Optional: Data Migration